 Bananas could be referred to as a super food!
 A good source of vitamin K, potassium, and other vitamins and minerals, bananas are a great addition to a dog’s diet – and tasty, too!

-Barley is a cereal grain that has a nutty flavor and is known to lower cholesterol and promote intestinal health.
+Barley is a cereal grain with a nutty flavor that dogs love.

 Rich in Vitamin A, Vitamin C, potassium and fibre, blueberries are an antioxidant powerhouse in addition to containing manganese, Vitamin B6 (pyridoxine Hydrochloride) and Vitamin K.